 10.4.2 The timely recommendations of a standing or ad hoc committee upon any matter within its jurisdiction shall be accepted and implemented upon a vote of a majority of the voting senators present.

 10.4.3 In the event a committee does not recommend action upon any matter so submitted within a reasonable time, said matter may be brought directly to the floor of the Senate by any senator for disposition.

-10.5.1 At the end of each semester, the chair of each Senate Committee shall submit to the Secretary to the Senate the attendance record of each committee member.
+10.5.1 At the end of each semester, the chair of each Senate committee shall submit to the Secretary of the Senate the attendance record of each committee member.

-10.6 No provision contained herein shall be interpreted as restricting the Chair of the Senate, with the concurrence of the Faculty Senate Executive Committee, from forming Ad hoc committees, standing committees, or restricting a standing committee from forming subcommittees.
+10.6 No provision contained herein shall be interpreted as restricting the Chair of the Senate, with the concurrence of the Faculty Senate Executive Committee, from forming ad hoc or standing committees, or restricting a standing committee from forming subcommittees.

 Article 11 Amendment of Bylaws

 11.1 Amendment of these Bylaws may be accomplished in the following manner: